ITAgnesmeyer/Diga.WebView2/README.md

 - Version 0.9.430 is the current Version on Client - PC's
 - Version 0.9.488 is the current Version on Client - PC's
 - Version 0.9.515 is the current Version on Client - PC's
+- Version 0.9.538 is the current Version on Client - PC's
-- Version 0.9.538 only runs with Edge Chromium Dev.
+- Version 0.9.579 only runs with Edge Chromium Dev/CAN.
-- Version 0.9.579 only runs with Edge Chromium Dev.
+- Version 0.9.622.11 only runs with Edge Chromium Dev/CAN.

 WebView2 [Release-Notes](https://docs.microsoft.com/de-de/microsoft-edge/webview2/releasenotes)